 Objective: To determine the extent to which the binding affinity and stability of protein/RNA complex was affected by ionic strength and pH.

 Methods: Fluorescence spectroscopy was used to characterize IRE RNA-IRP protein interaction.

-Conclusion: The results obtained from this study clearly indicates that IRE RNA/IRP complex are destabilized by the change in pH and ionic strength.
+Conclusion: The results obtained from this study clearly indicate that IRE RNA/IRP complex is destabilized by the change in pH and ionic strength.
 These observations suggest that both pH and ion are important for the assembly and stability of the IRE RNA/IRP complex formation.

 Fluorescence, Binding affinity, IRE RNA, IRP1, pH, ionic strength.

 Department of Life Science, College of Science & General Studies, Alfaisal University, Riyadh